russelljjarvis/MoNELoihiReport/tutorials/appTut2.md

 Take the spike trains corresponding to cells 18 and 23 [](https://github.com/russelljjarvis/lava/blob/main/tutorials/end_to_end/tutorial02_excitatory_inhibitory_network.ipynb
 ) of the notebook.
 Flesch out the skeleton methods provided on [](https://github.com/russelljjarvis/lava/blob/main/app.py#L622-L636) to compute the Interspike Interval arrays and the Coefficient of Variation of the spike trains.

-The $ ISI_{CV} $ is actually less useful than the auto-covariance measures calculated

 Use your GitHub account to invite yourself to streamlit-cloud aka streamlit share.

 ![](https://streamlit.io/cloud)